-If you’re divorced, some days can be an uncomfortable spotlight, especially if you’re a lone single among your married friends.
+If you’re divorced, some days can be an uncomfortable spotlight, especially if you’re single among your married friends.
+This often poses the question: Can you be happily divorced when your friends are all married?

 Of course, the answer is “yes”, but if you’re not there, read on for tips to get to that point there.

-Being happily divorced if your friends are married?
+Being happily divorced if your friends are all married?

 Understand why you’re unhappy.